Business energy vs domestic energy

 Is business energy cheaper than domestic energy?

-Business energy rates are often cheaper than domestic energy rates, but most businesses will pay VAT at a rate of 20% on business gas and electricity, compared to the 5% rate paid by domestic energy customers.
+If you work from home and you’re considering a business energy deal, you might be wondering is business electricity cheaper than residential?
+Although business energy bills often appear more expensive than domestic ones, business energy rates are actually often cheaper than household rates.
+But most businesses will pay VAT at a rate of 20% on business gas and electricity, compared to the 5% rate paid by domestic energy customers and this, along with additional costs like the Climate Change Levy, can push up costs.

 For more information, check out our guide to business energy bills.